fbpx

 We Understand How African Americans in the PCA Feel

-We’re committed to implementing a strategy that unites current African Americans in the PCA, invites those who are outside of our circles, and positions us to thrive and serve well in our local contexts.
+We’re committed to implementing a strategy that unites current African Americans in the PCA, invites those who are outside of our circles, and positions African Americans to thrive and serve well in their local contexts.

 1